Jun-engineer/vpn-server/README.md

    - Ensure `wireguard_client_subnet` and `wireguard_server_address` reflect the addressing used in `/etc/wireguard/wg0.conf`; the peer registration Lambda relies on these values when allocating client IPs.
    - Confirm the selected AMI includes the AWS Systems Manager Agent (SSM Agent).
 Amazon Linux 2/2023 images ship with it enabled by default.
    - Set `admin_basic_auth_username` and `admin_basic_auth_password` to non-default values before deploying to production; these control the CloudFront basic-auth gate for `admin.html`.
+   - Optionally populate `start_notification_emails` with the addresses that should receive SNS alerts when the VPN is started.

 2. **Initialize Terraform**
    ```bash